echen102/callback/README.md

 - [x] user can refresh no show queue: noshow refresh
 - [x] Add a number of times texted counter next to each name
 - [ ] develop local user interface
+- [x] user can delete customer arbitrarily
+- [x] users can text the entire list at once
+- [ ] users can send emails

 ## Usage Overview